 Red Wine: 2015 Villa Maria Private Bin Pinot Noir (Marlborough, New Zealand), 2014 Terrazas De Los Andes Malbec (Mendoza, Argentina), 2013 Chateau St Jean Cabernet Sauvingon (California), Torres Floralis Moscatel Do Sin (Spain)

-Our business class tickets allowed us one complementary spa treatment each but, despite our arrival at the lounge approximately three hours before departure, we were unable to secure a spa appointment.
+Our business class tickets allowed us one complimentary spa treatment each but, despite our arrival at the lounge approximately three hours before departure, we were unable to secure a spa appointment.
 I’m not sure what time Virgin expect customers to arrive for an Upper Class flight but three hours seems reasonable to me and it was disappointing that they didn’t have the capacity to offer appointments for a high number of passengers.

 Facilities included excellent shower rooms and a small business center with printing available at the check in desk.